Hey there, how can we help?

 Surface analysis tools

-Surface analysis tools will let you check and visualize model accuracy and scan station registration (compare the created model with point cloud data).
+Surface analysis tools will let you check and visualize model accuracy and scan station registration (compare the created Model with point cloud data).
 The created analysis will stay in a Revit file.
-To review analysis on other PCs, you must have installed Undet for Revit plug-in, but plug-in can be without an activated license.
+To review the analysis on other PCs, you must have installed Undet for Revit plug-in, but plug-in can be done without an activated license.* The Analyse tool is active only when loaded with the Undet project in the Undet Slice dialogue.

 Analyse dialog